 Allied’s extensive experience as a commercial and residential window contractor is of great value in its discussions with architects, spec. writers, owners, developers and contractors.

 Great emphasis is placed on providing storm windows which “disappear” in the opening, whether mounted inside or outside.
 The historic preservation community has met this with great favor.
-Completed projects include Faneuil Hall, eight (8) President’s homes, many historic university buildings, innumerable museums and museum houses; as well as restored courthouses, city halls, “Main Streets”, hotels, apartments, office buildings, schools, warehouses and factory buildings.
+Completed projects include Faneuil Hall, seventeen (17) President’s homes, and four (4) governor’s mansions, as well as historic university buildings, innumerable museums and museum houses.
+Additional projects include restored courthouses, city halls, “Main Streets”, hotels, apartments, office buildings, schools, warehouses and factory buildings.

 In evaluating each project the emphasis is on achieving a balance of aesthetics, energy savings, sash protection, noise reduction, comfort and cost.
 Significantly, these factors are just as important for ““modern” buildings which are single-glazed, and need help.